shawnpradeep/website/README.md

 My personal website, with a twist on [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

+Dark mode automatically triggers @ 6pm

 Allowed wrapping so that infections continue past the borders and wrap back around the canvas.

-Author: Shawn Pradeep
+developed by Shawn Pradeep

 ### Controls

-Press 'r' to restart the animation.
+- Press 'r' to restart the animation
-Press 'p' to pause the animation.
+- Press 'f' to freeze the animation
+- Press 'd' to trigger dark mode

 ### Run Locally